Joe Fautley

 Bio:

-Joe featured on an episode of the SENDcast in 2024, the #1 podcast for SEND hosted by Dale Pickles, in which he talks openly about his personal experiences of Autism and provides advice for professionals supporting Autistic children and young people in education.
+Joe featured on an episode of the SENDcast in 2024, the #1 podcast for SEND hosted by Dale Pickles, in which he talks openly about his personal experiences of Autism and provides advice for professionals supporting Autistic children and young people.

-Joe has written articles in several publications in the SEND and children and young people’s sector including NASEN Connect, SEN Magazine, Autism Eye, SecEd, and Children and Young People Now Magazine, and featured in a blog for the educational organisation SENsational Tutors.
+Joe has written articles in several publications in the SEND and children's sector including NASEN Connect, SEN Magazine, Autism Eye, SecEd, Headteacher Update and Children and Young People Now Magazine, and featured in a blog for SENsational Tutors.

 Areas of specialism: